 Bruce Hudson’s good friend and fellow lawyer, Ben Castle, had retired from a large Wilmington, DE law firm, when the two decided in 2011 to merge their decades of experience.
 Hudson likes that they remain a small firm and still approach each case with passion and dedication.
 Their size allows them to focus their energy, time, and resources on a smaller volume of cases, giving them greater flexibility and independence to react quickly whenever a case requires it.
 “Each case is not just a file.
 We get to know clients by name and face and become integrated into their lives,” said Hudson.

 Being a small firm, however, does not limit Hudson & Castle to small cases.
-Ben and Bruce recently completed a three-year case as lead counsel in representing hundreds of victims in the class action against the pedophile pediatrician, Earl Bradley.
-Over 1200 victims were affirmatively identified and compensated by the $123,000,000 settlement that makes this case the largest number of victims by a single pedophile ever documented.
+Ben and Bruce completed a three-year case as lead counsel in representing hundreds of sexual abuse victims against the pedophile pediatrician, Earl Bradley.
+Over 1200 victims were affirmatively identified and compensated by the $123,000,000 settlement that makes this case the largest number of sexual abuse victims by a single pedophile ever documented.